 Although the drive from Denmark to Albany takes less than one hour, we spent three full days exploring this area.
 Along the coast, it is a succession of charming national parks or nature reserves.

-Here is my personal top 3 for stops on the road from Denmark to Albany:
+Here are my personal top 3 for stops on the road from Denmark to Albany:

 - With its rocks inside the bay, Greens Pool colours were stunning